Extreme Points in Multi-Dimensional Screening: Conclusion

 \section{Conclusion}

-We have characterized extreme points of the set of incentive-compatible (IC) mechanisms for screening problems with linear utility.
-For every problem with one-dimensional types, extreme points admit a simple characterization with a tight upper bound on their menu size.
-In contrast, for every problem with multi-dimensional types, we have identified a large set of IC mechanisms---exhaustive mechanisms---in which the extreme and exposed points lie dense.
-Consequently, one-dimensional problems allow us to make predictions that are independent of the precise details of the environment, whereas such predictions are largely unattainable for multi-dimensional problems.
+We have characterized extreme points of the set of incentive-compatible (IC) mechanisms for linear screening problems.
+For every problem with one-dimensional types, extreme points admit a tractable description and a tight upper bound on their menu size.
+In contrast, for every problem with multi-dimensional types, we have identified a large set of IC mechanisms---exhaustive mechanisms---in which the extreme points are dense.
+We have obtained parallel conclusions about mechanisms that can be rationalized as uniquely optimal in sample applications to monopoly pricing, delegation, and veto bargaining, where the principal's utility function is fixed.

-One might hope that restricting attention to specific instances of a given multi-dimensional screening problem allows more robust predictions regarding optimality.
-We have shown that such predictions remain elusive in applications to monopoly and veto bargaining problems, where the principal's objective is fixed and state-independent and only the principal's belief about the agent's type is considered a free parameter.
+While one-dimensional problems allow us to make predictions that are independent of the underlying model parameters, such predictions are largely unattainable in multi-dimensional problems.
+To the extent that the designer may be uncertain about model parameters such as type distributions, the theory does not provide tangible practical guidance for how an optimal mechanism should be designed.
+And to the extent that these parameters are difficult to observe for an outside analyst, the theory yields virtually no testable implications.
+In this sense, our analysis provides a formal rationale for why strong restrictions on parameters or alternative modeling approaches are needed to make progress on multi-dimensional screening.